 In late 1965, Sandy Koufax made history in two different ways in a game against the Cubs.
 First, he threw a perfect game, which was only the eighth in the history of baseball to that point.
 But he also became the first pitcher to throw four no-hitters in his career.
 And, just to add a side note, the Cubs have played 46 seasons since then without being no-hit again.
-So it was clearly a special game in Los Angeles that day.
+[This is no longer true, as The Cubs were no-hit by Cole Hamels in Wrigley Field on July 25, 2015.
+But they appear to have bounced back from it rather nicely.–RH] So it was clearly a special game in Los Angeles that day.
 A Lefty’s Legacy by Jane Leavy weaves the story of that game throughout Koufax’s life story, and is well worth a read to learn more about Koufax.

 A few weeks after this game, the World Series was set to begin, and Koufax, as the ace of the Dodgers staff, was expected to take the mound for Game one.
 He refused, because the game was being played on Yom Kippur, the Jewish Day of Atonement.
 Don Drysdale pitched instead, and was roughed up by the Twins that day.
 But it all turned out fine in the end, as the Dodgers beat the Twins in seven games.